robertbuecker/nessundorma/STARTUP.md

 If not running, switch on the large MacBook Pro.

 If not already running, start the Unity software:
-- start unity hub, load project.
-It will likely crash with an error.
+- start unity hub, load project `ArkaTest19`.
+It will likely show an error about window layout. **DO NOT CHOOSE 'STANDARD LAYOUT'**.
+Instead, just quit.
 - repeat.
 Second time will work.
 - Click "Play" button on top center.
 - The ARKA user interface should appear now